 One of the biggest headaches for SMEs is not knowing if the price Booking KOL/KOC they offer is reasonable or not.
 Price chaos and overpricing are very common, making businesses easily get \“ripped off\” heavily if they lack pricing experience.

-Many KOL/KOC provide rate cards that are very baseless.
+Many KOL/KOC provide rate cards that are very unfounded.
 They often price based on total number of followers instead of actual engagement metrics.
 This is a classic trap for newcomers.

 For example, a KOC with 200k followers but each post only gets a few hundred likes, a few dozen comments.
 They still quote 15-20 million VND for a TikTok video, equal to those with 10 times better engagement.
 If you only look at the 200k followers number, you will definitely buy expensive.